 “For every blue-collar Democrat we lose in western Pennsylvania, we will pick up two moderate Republicans in the suburbs in Philadelphia, and you can repeat that in Ohio and Illinois and Wisconsin.”
 These were the hapless words of Senate Minority Leader Chuck Schumer (D-NY) ahead of the 2016 election.
 It was the language of an urbanite liberal refusing to demean himself by expressing solidarity with the rural working class.
 Hillary went on to lose three of the four states Schumer mentioned in his disastrous quote.

 Priorities USA is signaling that it wants to promote economic issues but will be directing its most significant effort at targeting minority groups that they consider comfortably secured in the party’s ranks.
 But by writing off Ohio, are they sending a message that Democrats believe they can ignore the heartland working class once again in 2020?
-If so, that might be a dangerous and perhaps even politically disastrous assumption.We value your comments!
-Please weigh in on our comment section below.
+If so, that might be a dangerous and perhaps even politically disastrous assumption.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com